pharo-iot/PharoThings/README.md

 ```
 Notice that you should know IP address of your Raspberry and port where running Pharo is waiting for remote IDE connection.
 In this example we used port 40423.

-Using remotePharo instance you can open many different tools to develop and explore remote Pharo image.
+With remotePharo instance you can open many different tools to develop and explore remote Pharo image.
 It is part of [TelePharo project](https://github.com/dionisiydk/TelePharo).
 Look at it for details.

 Here we are using specialized Raspberry tools.